New to the Miles & Points Hobby? Here’s a Simple Way to Understand the Value of Your Travel Rewards

 - The value of your rewards is in US dollars.

-- The Savor Cash Rewards card earns an unlimited 4% cash back on dining and entertainment, 2% cash back at grocery stores and 1% on all other purchases.
+- The Savor Cash Rewards card earns an unlimited 4% cash back on dining, entertainment and on popular streaming services, 3% cash back at grocery stores and 1% on all other purchases.

 - Since points value is already in dollars, your return on spending is equal to the earning rate: